 What is a Dual Diagnosis?

 When a person has a dual diagnosis, it means that they are affected by both a substance use disorder and a mental health disorder, which is oftentimes the underlying reason why people turn towards substances to mask more deeply rooted issues.
 This condition can also be referred to as having a co-occurring disorder.
-In these cases, patients need to go to an integrated dual disorder treatment center so both issues can be addressed at the same time.
+In these cases, patients need to enroll in an integrated dual diagnosis treatment program so both issues can be addressed at the same time.
 Once the patient has been treated for their substance abuse disorder and their mental illness, they can then work towards achieving long-term recovery.

 Addiction and mental illness both affect how the brain processes and responds to information.
 Sometimes addiction occurs first and contributes to mental health conditions such as anxiety or depression, and sometimes people use drugs or alcohol as a way to ease the symptoms of a mental illness.